 To access Castle Hill, I have since learned that the easiest way to get there is via the Promenade des Anglais.
 At the end of the road, at the foot of the hill, you will find a set of stairs as well as signs directing you to the viewpoints.

-Some other authentic local dishes you should try are:
+Here are some other authentic local dishes you should try in the French Riviera:

 🥗 Salade Nicoise: salad made of tuna, anchovies, tomatoes, olives, hard-boiled eggs and greens